SOCIETY OF EQUESTRIAN ARTISTS

 Members shall notify the Secretary of any change of address of their residence.

-(i) The Society shall in each calendar year hold a General Meeting as its Annual General Meeting.
-This Meeting to be held at such time and in such place as may be determined by the Committee, and may include virtual meetings.
+11. GENERAL MEETINGS (i) The Society shall, in each calendar year hold a General Meeting as its Annual General Meeting.
+This Meeting is to be held at such time and in such place as may be determined by the Committee, and may include virtual meetings.
 Where a meeting is to be held fully virtually this will be set out in the summons to the meeting.
 For any meeting where virtual attendance is optional, members who will be taking part in said virtual meeting, must inform the Administrator not less than 24 hours in advance of the meeting taking place, excluding the day of the meeting.
 The AGM shall be held not more than fifteen months after the last preceding Annual General Meeting.
 In addition Trustees meetings may also be held virtually at the discretion of the Trustees.

 (ii) An Extraordinary General Meeting shall be held whenever and wherever the Committee think expedient, or whenever seven Full Members or Associate Members so request in writing delivered to the Secretary.